 To contervail arguing against paper writing, please have a look at this from a Harvard Master (!) course:

-Basically this VU is a very practice-led course, and therefore the majority of the work will take place at home or in the field (field work with end-users).
-The room is reserved from 14:00 to 18:00, but that does not mean that we always need the full time!
+Basically this VU is a very practice-led course, and therefore the majority of the work will take place at home and in the field (field work with end-users, guided by tutors).
+The course room is reserved from 14:00 to 18:00, but that does not mean that we always need the full time!
 (Room IDEG134, Inffeldgasse 16c).
-Please make sure you are on time that day, as we will be presenting the projects (first come, first served!).
+Please make sure you are on time that day, as we will be presenting the projects (principle: first come, first served!).

 |Mo 04.03.2019||14:00 –||IDEG134||01 Introduction and presentation of cool mini-projects by the tutors|